NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/manual/traces/index.md

 The boundary could be in-process or a network.
 As previously seen, the tracing SDK automatically generates a `SpanContext` for us.

+Let's investigate the current behavior of the application.
+In `app.py` add a decorator to the `do_stuff` function to create a new span.

 ```py { title="app.py" }
 @tracer.start_as_current_span("do_stuff")
 def do_stuff():
     # ...
 ```

+Curl the `/` endpoint and look at the output.

 ```json
 {